open_id

 • Authorization Code + PKCE (S256) URL construction.

-• JWKS retrieval and key selection.
+• JWKS retrieval, caching, and refresh-on-unknown-kid key rotation.

 • ID-token JWT verification for RS256 and ES256 using OpenSSL.